 Prior to joining RPJ, Ms. Marshall was an associate at Lichten & Liss-Riordan in Boston, a preeminent class action employment litigation firm, and Chadbourne & Parke in New York, where she represented international corporations in commercial contract disputes.
 During law school, she was a legal intern for the ACLU Women’s Rights Project and Brooklyn Legal Services.

-Ms. Marshall is admitted to practice in New York and Massachusetts, as well as the District Courts for Massachusetts and the Southern and Eastern Districts of New York.
+Ms. Marshall is a 2019 Super Lawyers’ Rising Star of the New York Metro area and is admitted to practice in New York and Massachusetts, as well as the District Courts for Massachusetts and the Southern and Eastern Districts of New York.

 Ms. Marshall graduated from the University of Pennsylvania (B.A., magna cum laude, 2008) and received her law degree from New York University School of Law (J.D., 2011), where she was a notes editor for the Journal of Legislation and Public Policy.

 Ms. Marshall has had a strong commitment to public interest work throughout her career.
 She volunteers as a career coach with Dress for Success, a non-profit organization that empowers women to achieve economic independence.
 Ms. Marshall has also interned for and partnered on pro bono projects with the ACLU Women’s Rights Project, the New York Civil Liberties Union, the Asian American Legal Defense and Education Fund and Amnesty International’s Women’s Human Rights Project.
 Additionally, Ms. Marshall has worked with Brooklyn Legal Services to represent tenant associations seeking to preserve affordable housing, represented victims of domestic abuse seeking orders of protection, and assisted eligible candidates to apply for federal food stamp benefits.

 Selected Articles & Publications